Current Board Members

 Managing Director, Leslie Ventures

 Mark Leslie is currently the managing director of Leslie Ventures, a private investment company.
 He is also a lecturer at Stanford Graduate School of Business where he teaches courses in entrepreneurship, ethics, and sales organization.
-In addition to the NYU Board of Trustees, Leslie is a member of the NYU Faculty of Arts and Science Board of Overseers, the NYU Tandon School of Engineering Board, and the Executive Board of the NYU Innovation Fund.
+In addition to the NYU Board of Trustees, Leslie is a member of the NYU Faculty of Arts and Science Board, the NYU Tandon School of Engineering Board, and the Executive Board of the NYU Innovation Fund.
 He also serves on the Board of Trustees of Stanford Health Systems (Stanford Hospital and Medical School), along with a number of privately held high-technology corporations.

 Partner, Wachtell, Lipton, Rosen & Katz

 Martin Lipton, a founding partner of Wachtell, Lipton, Rosen & Katz, specializes in advising major corporations on mergers and acquisitions and matters affecting corporate policy and strategy.
 In addition to serving as chair emeritus of the NYU Board of Trustees, he is a former chair and a current trustee of the NYU School of Law Foundation and a trustee of NYU Langone Health.
 He is an adjunct professor at NYU School of Law.
 He is also an emeritus member of the Council of the American Law Institute, a member of the Board of Advisors of the Institute of Judicial Administration, and an honorary chair of the American College of Governance Counsel.
 Lipton is a former co-chair and a member of the executive committee of the Partnership for New York City, a member of the American Academy of Arts & Sciences, and a Chevalier de la Légion d'Honneur.
 Lipton is an emeritus chairman of Prep for Prep, a leadership development program for students of color.